-When you’re moving onto campus your freshman year, you might be thinking of the freedom you will have as a college student.
+When moving onto campus for your freshman year, you may think of the freedom you will have as a college student.
 However, transitioning from high school to college also grants you a lot more responsibility.
 At the beginning of your freshman year, you’ll have the opportunity to decide which major to study, which clubs or extracurriculars to join, and how to spend your free time.

 You’ll also be in charge of your finances for what might be the first time in your life.
-As your college years are a great time to learn about money management and other financial tools, you’ll want to make sure you’re prepared to form good habits.
+As your college years are a great time to learn about money management and other financial tools, it’s important to start forming good habits now.
 Here are eight things every college freshman should know about money.

 1. Having a budget is essential